bigeasy/paxos/diary.md

 - don't forget.
 Node processes not root - port 1024 & up

-- use step to make proof work with network code.
+- need to figure out how to pass arguments around in proof. and read step.